 Alt Words Mindfulness Note

 Before using colloquial terms of endearment, it's important to be mindful of power and context.
-While our intent may be to make people feel at east or comfortable, we can have the opposite effect.
+While our intent may be to make people feel at ease or comfortable, we can have the opposite effect.
 For example, "buddy" or "pal" from an older person to younger person or a manager to employee can feel infantilising or pejorative; this becomes exacerbated because of the power differential in the relationship.
 The person in less power often isn't in a position to correct.
-There's no one-size fits all modal; instead we should seek to address people with consent first and course correct.
+There's no one-size-fits-all model; instead we should seek to address people with consent first and course correct.
 It's not about getting it perfect at first, it's about getting it right in the end.

 expression of astonishment